livinalt/sol_modifiers/README.md

+# Simple Modifiers Contract

-# sol_modifiers
+# Introduction
 Modifiers are basically pieces of codes in a smart contract that are pre-requisite to the run of a function in which they are declared in

-# Introduction
-This repo, basically, has a few modifiers to illustrate how modifiers work and are executed
+This smart contract illustrates how modifiers work underneath the hood

+## Functionalities

-#The Owner
+The Owner
 This modifier will give only an admin access level when this contract is run

+##Author
+Jeremiah Samuel
+livinalt@gmail.com

 #License

-MIT license
+This contract is licensed under the MIT license